openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, you need to add pre-compiled binaries to an image.
 For
-example, suppose that binaries for proprietary code exist, which are
+example, suppose that there are binaries for proprietary code,
 created by a particular division of a company.
 Your part of the company
 needs to use those binaries as part of an image that you are building
 using the OpenEmbedded build system.
 Since you only have the binaries